petrelharp/coaltheory/index.md

-Outline
+Outline (tentative)
 =======

 1. Pedigrees and inheritance, and statistics of the realized ancestral recombination graph (ARG)
     * modeling recombination, segregation, and mutation
     * the ARG: embedding of recombination into the pedigree
     * single-site statistics
         + heterozygosity
         + Fst
         + coalescent time distribution
         + site frequency spectrum
     * multiple-site statistics
         + linkage disequilibrium
         + haplotype blocks
 2. Population models of pedigrees and lineages
     * Moran models
         + haploid
         + diploid
     * Cannings models
     * Lambda coalescents
 3. Expected values under population models
     * allele frequencies
         + forwards and reverse processes
         + limiting, continuous process
     * single-site statistics
         + heterozygosity and LD and "effective population size"
         + Ewens sampling/site frequency spectrum from mean time in tree
     * distinction between population distribution and (annealed) expectation
 4. Recombination, and blocks
     * decomposition of a sampled set into minimal collection of IBD blocks
     * distribution of age of MRCA of a site is the size-biased version of age of MRCA of a block
     * mean block length spectrum a function of coalescent time distribution
 5. Junctions and multiply shared blocks
     * junctions are inherited as Mendelian alleles
     * expected number of genome-wide k-way shared recent blocks
     * parallel to rare variants
 6. Bulk coalescent theory
     * law of large numbers for lineages
     * single-lineage relationship to many lineages
     * distribution of longest shared block